Morpheus Unbound

 Original Vehicle Designs

 You will quickly note that some of these designs carry many, many LRM-5s.
-The simple reason for that, as Bruce Loebrich pointed out to Patric in 1990 that they are simply more efficient than any other LRM model.
+The simple reason for that, as Bruce Loebrich pointed out to me in 1990 that they are simply more efficient than any other LRM model.
 Bruce had a series of mathematical models as proofs, but the crux of the argument was that for any given size LRM volley (5, 10, 15, or 20), groups of LRM-5s will weigh less and on average more missiles will hit compared to larger LRM launchers.
 His models also demonstrated that the LRM-15 was a "bad idea".

 I've read about many people over the years combining the GURPS role-playing rules with the Battletech boardgame.
 While I've never role-played in the Battletech universe, I have done some GURPS Transliterations of Battletech Weapons.

-Morpheus Unbound's Shadowrun Stuff
+Shadowrun Stuff

 In 1989 came the first game that adequately balanced magic and technology while still giving each a distinct set of mechanics.
-In the years since, Shadowrun has matured and changed, and we've continued to enjoy it.
+In the years since, Shadowrun has matured and changed, and I've continued to enjoy it.

 Ultimate Fighting is alive and well in the 2060s, although the rules have changed a bit.

-Some notes about our local campaign history.
+Some notes about our local campaign [ancient] history.

 This site is a member of WebRing.